ADVANCED TUTORIALS

 Predecessor Actions

 You can define this kind of dependencies in FacileThings by assigning a predecessor action to any next action.
-When you do this, the next action will disappear from the Next Actions list until the action you’ve defined as its predecessor is done (or trashed).
+Once you assign a predecessor, the Next Action disappears from your Next Actions list until that predecessor is marked complete — or deleted.

 set predecessor option

 When you click on this option, an action search box will appear.
-You only have to write some word of the text of the action that you need to find.
-If several actions appear, you can filter the result according to the list they are in (Next Actions, Calendar, Waiting For) or the project they belong to.
+Just type in part of the action’s name to search for it.
+If multiple actions come up, you can filter by list (e.g. Next Actions, Calendar, Waiting For) or by project.

 searching actions

 Once you have located the correct action, select it and click the Set button.
-The selection window will close and you will see a message at the top of the task editor indicating that the action is now blocked by the action you assigned as its predecessor.
+The selection window will close and a message appears in the task editor confirming that the action is now blocked by its predecessor.

 blocked message